orassayag/auto-packages-updater/README.md

 # Auto Packages Updater

 Built in April 2021.
-A Node.js application to check multi projects declared in external JSON file, to get a list of outdated NPM packages and log them to an external TXT file.
+A Node.js application to check multi projects declared in an external JSON file, to get a list of outdated NPM packages and log them to an external TXT file.

 ## Getting Started